reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 **Rules of Hooks**
 ------------------

-Under construction...
+Under construction... for now refer to
+`React's documentation <https://reactjs.org/docs/hooks-rules.html>`_ on this topic.

 .. note::

-    We're working on a linter to help enforce the rules [GH202]_.
+    We're `working on a linter <https://github.com/idom-team/idom/issues/202>`_ to help enforce the rules.

 .. links